 Another deadly TikTok trend is holding your breath until you pass out.
 This action is sometimes to the point of brain damage or death.
 Variations of this trend, also known as the “choke game”, appeared long before TikTok.
 (Time magazine reports that 82 children died playing the game between 1995 and 2007 in the United States alone.)

-It is so dangerous that a 10-year-old girl named Antonella (pictured above) died joining this dangerous TikTok trend.
+It is so dangerous that a 10-year-old girl named Antonella (pictured above) died joining this dangerous TikTok trend and then, Joshua Haileyesus, he was just 12.
 The shocking loss led data protection watchdogs to call for the platform to be banned from users of an unconfirmed age.